zviadm/wt/README.md

-# wt
+# wt - GoLang bindings for WiredTiger

-GoLang bindings for WiredTiger storage engine
+These bindings mainly focus on performance and simplicity.
+Target is to support WiredTiger only as a simple transactional key/value store.

-# Building
+WiredTiger is a high quality, production ready storage engine.
+It also has extensive in-depth documentation: http://source.wiredtiger.com/3.2.1/index.html.
+If you have a need for a storage engine, next time give WiredTiger a shot instead of RocksDB.

-WiredTiger is assumed to be built with static libraries enabled and built-in support for snappy.
+# Testing

-`./configure -with-builtins=snappy -disable-shared`
+TODO(zviad): describe how to test using `docker` and `tt`.